enquanlim/enquanlim.github.io/index.markdown

 <div id="about" class="tab-content" markdown="1">
 ## About Me
 I'm a quantitative finance professional based in Singapore with a strong foundation in statistics and derivatives trading.
-I recently completed my MSc in Financial Statistics at the London School of Economics, following a First Class Honours degree in Economics from Nanyang Technological University.
-With hands-on experience from Societe Generale's trading floor, I've developed expertise in equity derivatives pricing, volatility modeling, and quantitative strategies.
-I'm passionate about leveraging statistical methods and programming skills to solve complex financial problems.
+I recently completed my MSc in Financial Statistics at the London School of Economics.

+Upon my graduation from NTU, I joined SocGen where I spent a year with the Quant Research team and another year in the Asia Flow Index Trading team.
+During my 2 years, I've developed expertise in equity derivatives pricing, volatility modeling, and quantitative strategies.

-**I'm currently seeking opportunities in quantitative trading, derivatives pricing, or quantitative research roles where I can apply my technical skills and market knowledge.**
+Currently, I'm seeking opportunities in trading or derivatives pricing roles where I can apply my technical skills and market knowledge.

 ## Career Timeline
 <div class="timeline-container">